 - Richmond is within a one-day drive of 55% of the nation’s population.

 - Four major Interstate Highways and several major railroads pass through the Richmond metro area.

 - The Central Business District is within 10 minutes of the Port of Richmond and the Richmond International Airport.

-- Richmond International (RIC) served nearly 4.4 million passengers last year with major airlines such as American, Delta, United, Southwest, and JetBlue.
+- Richmond International (RIC) served nearly 4.4 million passengers prior to the pandemic with major airlines such as American, Delta, United, Southwest, and JetBlue.

 As with many other real estate markets in Virginia, the reason for rising prices is that there’s simply not enough supply to meet the growing demand for property in the Richmond metropolitan area.